skirtapaieo/system-design-101/README.md

 # System Design

 - A few examples from Algoexpert/system design
-- Most other are private or undocumented
+- Most other are private (ex. teamstream and magic)

 - [Global and Fast Code Deployment system - Algoexpert]